cesinco/Julia_Martingale/README.md

 1. Determine what the expected value of our winnings by the end of the 1,000th spin, and considering that we have unlimited funds for betting.
 If we accumulate winnings of the target amount of $80, we "walk away from the roulette table", pocketing our winnings.
 Any remaining rounds of the 1,000 would show this $80 amount.

 2. Determine what the expected value of our winnings by the end of the 1,000th spin, and considering that we have a limited bankroll of $256.
 If we accumulate winnings of the target amount of $80, we "walk away from the roulette table", pocketing our winnings.
-Eqully, if we accumulate losses of the bankroll amount of $256, we "walk away from the table", broke.
+Equally, if we accumulate losses of the bankroll amount of $256, we "walk away from the table", broke.
 Any remaining rounds of the 1,000 would show either the target winnings of $80, or the accumulated losses limited by our bankroll.

 For experiment 2, the only moderating factor on betting is that we cannot bet money that we don't have.
 So, if our bankroll + winnings (losses) = $117, and the simulation dictates that we must bet $128, we would have to trim our bet to $117 since this is the amount available to us.